plausible/website/_posts/2020-11-24-how-to-track-outbound-link-clicks-using-your-website-analytics.md

 ### Sign up for a Plausible Analytics account

 First, you need to [sign up for a free trial account](https://plausible.io/).
-You can use it for 30 days on an unlimited number of sites and with no usage restrictions.
+You can use it for 30 days on multiple sites and with no usage restrictions.

 We've chosen the subscription business model rather than surveillance capitalism.
 This means that we charge a fee for our website analytics service if you decide to convert into a subscriber after your trial is completed.
-Plans start at $4/month.

 The process below works on all the different content management systems you may use for your website including WordPress, Ghost, Squarespace and Webflow.